cuijiyao01/docker-k8s-training/kubernetes/exercise_10_write_a_helm_chart.md

 The last step in this exercise is to perform various updates on your release.
 Use the `helm upgrade` command to bring your release to a new version.
 As part of an upgrade you can change the structure of the chart (**be very careful with this**) or simply change the values the chart is working with.

 Try to run an upgrade and change `food` or `drink` with a `--set` command line parameter to a new value.
+Maybe an upgrade does not restart the job so delete the job-pod before you do an upgrade with `kubectl delete pod <name of the pod completed>`.

 By default, the charts `values.yaml` file will be used.
 But of course you can overwrite it completely or by specifiying single values in a separate file.
 Create a file with custom values and use the `-f` flag to pass it on while upgrading.